 Here are the four buckets that will help you calculate all of your shop costs, plus a bonus bucket that takes a look at planning for profit:

-This bucket contains all of the fixed costs that you spend to run your company.
-The Overhead Bucket is where you load all of your common recurring expenditures such as your rent or mortgage, phone, website, marketing, insurance, recurring fees or any other costs that are generally the same from month to month.
+This bucket contains all of the fixed business costs that you spend to run your company.
+The Overhead Bucket is where you load all of your common recurring expenditures such as your rent or mortgage, phone, website, marketing, insurance, recurring fees or any other business costs that are generally the same from month to month.

 If you want to put your salaried labor in this bucket and count that as a fixed cost, then that’s ok.
 Many folks throw this into their Labor Bucket though.